 Dean Peggy Ellis

-The faculty and I invite you to allow us to assist you in achieving your goal for a challenging and rewarding career as a professional nurse.
+The faculty and I invite you to allow us to assist you in achieving your goal for a challenging and rewarding career as a professional nurse or as an allied health professional.
 We offer the opportunity to study and learn in a supportive environment that recognizes the special needs of the adult learner.
-Our faculty members are caring and committed professionals who are concerned with the individual student’s needs and ability to learn and become leaders in their profession.
+Our faculty are caring and committed professionals who are concerned with the individual student’s needs and ability to learn and become leaders in their professions.
 Come try us and you will find there is no better choice to continue your education than Lindenwood University School of Nursing and Allied Health Sciences.
-For further information, contact the admissions office at email@example.com or (636) 949-4949 or my office at (636) 627-2932.
+For further information, contact our office at (636) 627-6680.

 Peggy Ellis, PhD, BC, FNP, ANP